nlfiedler/nlfiedler.github.io/README.md

 # nlfiedler.github.io

 My blog, which can be found [here](http://nlfiedler.github.io).
-Corrections via pull requests are welcome.
+Powered by [Jekyll](http://jekyllrb.com), using the default theme because I lack any design sense.
+Corrections and improvements via pull requests are more than welcome.

-## TODO

-* Photo and short bio on the right side of main page